pat-earl/faculty-page/src/teaching/2019-20/944-scalc-finance1/index.md

 * If you must sleep, <span class='text-danger'>don't snore!</span>
 * Be courteous when you use mobile devices.
+* **Attendance Requirement:** The steering committee has requested attendance be recorded and made a part of your grade.
+  Accordingly, attendance will count as 5% of your overall grade, and will be computed as follows:
+    - To account for interviews and other special circumstances, you may miss up to 4 lectures without penalty.
+    - Missing more than 4 lectures will decrease the attendance portion of your grade proportionally.
+    - I will only consider making exceptions to this policy for unexpected severe emergencies that require your absence for more than 12 days.

 ### Homework

 * Homework is due **at the beginning of class** on the due date.
 * <b>Late homework policy:</b> Homework turned in
   within 48 hours of the deadline will be accepted.
-    - Late homework turned in within the first 24 hours of the deadline will receive a <b class='text-danger'>10% penalty</b>.
+    - Late homework turned in within the first 24 hours of the deadline will receive a *10% penalty*.
-      In particular, homework turned in even one nanosecond after class starts, will receive this penalty.
+      In particular, homework turned after class starts, will receive this penalty.
-    - Late homework turned in within the next 24 hours will receive a <b class='text-danger'>25% penalty</b>.
+    - Late homework turned in within the next 24 hours will receive a *20% penalty*.
     - Homework more than 48 hours late will not be accepted.
     - To account for unusual circumstances, your lowest homework will not count towards your grade.
     - I will only consider making exceptions to the late homework policy for unexpected severe emergencies that require your absence for more than 12 days.
-      <b class='text-danger'>Following MSCF policy, I will not make exceptions on account of job interviews or career fares.</b>
+      *Following MSCF policy, I will not make exceptions on account of job interviews or career fares.*
 * Solutions will usually be posted 48 hours after the homework deadline.
   Due to holidays or exams solutions to some assignments might post earlier.
   In this case, you will be notified of this in advance, and late homework **will not** be accepted after solutions have been posted.